dothezz/freefilesync-source/Readme.txt

 Features
 --------
 1. Compare files (bytewise or by date) and synchronize them.
-2. No limitations: An unlimited number of files can be synchronized.
+2. No limitations: An arbitrary number of files can be synchronized.
-3. Subfolders are also synchronized, especially empty folders.
+3. Subfolders are also synchronized, including empty folders.
 4. Network support.
-5. Lean & easy accessible UI: Optimized for speed and large sets of data.
+5. Lean & easy accessible UI: Highly optimized for speed and huge sets of data.
-6. Algorithms coded in C/C++ completely.
+6. Algorithms coded in C++ completely.
 7. Focus on usability:
 	- Only necessary functionality on UI: no overloaded menus or icon jungle.
 	- Select folders via drag & drop.
-	- Your last configuration and screen settings are loaded on startup and saved on exit.
+	- Last configuration and screen settings are saved automatically.
-	- Maintain and load different configurations by drag&drop, load-button or commandline
+	- Maintain and load different configurations by drag&drop, load-button or commandline.
 	- Double-click to show file in explorer.
-	- copy & paste support to export file-lists.
+	- Copy & paste support to export file-lists.
-	- right-click context menu
-	- delete superfluous/temporary files directly on main grid
+	- Delete superfluous/temporary files directly on main grid.
+	- Right-click context menu.
-	- Progress indicators, status information and error reporting
+	- Progress indicators, status information and error reporting.
 	- Sort file-lists by name, size or date.
 	- Display statistical data: total filesizes, amount of bytes that will be transfered with the current settings.
-8. Easy commandline mode for automated synchronization (can be scheduled or used in Batch jobs).
+8. Easy configurable commandline mode for automated synchronization.
 9. Support for filesizes > 4 GB.
 10. Option to move files to Recycle Bin instead of deleting/overwriting them.
 11. UTC (coordinated world time) is used when comparing file times avoiding problems with time zones or daylight saving time.
 12. Automatically ignore directories "\RECYCLER" and "System Volume Information" when comparing and syncing.
 13. Localized German version available.
+14. Delete before copy: Avoid disc space shortages with large sync-operations.
-14. Based on wxWidgets Framework => Portable to many operating systems.
+15. Based on wxWidgets framework => Portable to many operating systems.
-15. Filter functionality to include/exclude files from synchronization
+16. Filter functionality to include/exclude files from synchronization (without re-compare!).
-16. Include/exclude specific files from synchronization manually.
+17. Include/exclude specific files from synchronization manually.
+18. Create sync jobs via GUI to synchronize automatically (can be scheduled or executed directly).

 Links